The Music Lovers: Soundtrack

+Release

 Reception

+Rotten Tomatoes gave the film a 59% approval rating on its Tomato meter, based on 17 reviews.

 In his review for The New York Times, Vincent Canby stated:

 Roger Ebert of the Chicago Sun-Times called it "an involved and garish private fantasy" and "totally irresponsible as a film about, or inspired by, or parallel to, or bearing a vague resemblance to, Tchaikovsky, his life and times."